Sasuke (TV series): Sasuke All-Stars

 The Sasuke All-Stars were a group of six favored competitors, established by the TBS network, originally thought to be the most likely to clear all four stages.
 Consisting of Shingo Yamamoto, Katsumi Yamada, Kazuhiko Akiyama, Toshihiro Takeda, Makoto Nagano and Bunpei Shiratori, they comprised a large portion of the competitors' success in the first decade of Sasuke.
 The first two champions, Akiyama and Nagano, are also included, as is the only competitor to compete in every tournament, Yamamoto.

 The All-Stars were officially 'retired' in the 28th tournament, but this decision was reversed.
 Shingo Yamamoto continued to compete in Sasuke 29 and onwards.
-Takeda and Shiratori have since retired.
-Nagano retired in Sasuke 32, but has since made appearances in the 38th and 40th tournaments.
-Akiyama retired in Sasuke 28, but returned in the 40th tournament.
+Takeda retired in Sasuke 38, Shiratori retired in Sasuke 30 but returned in the 42nd tournament, Nagano retired in Sasuke 32, but has since made appearances in the 38th, 40th, 41st and 42nd tournaments.
+Akiyama retired in Sasuke 28, but returned in the 40th tournament, and Yamada has competed in all tournaments since Sasuke 33.

-Sasuke New Stars (Shin Sedai)
+Sasuke New Stars

-The Sasuke New Stars are younger competitors who made a name for themselves during the Shin-Sasuke era.
+The Sasuke New Stars (Shin Sedai) are younger competitors who made a name for themselves during the Shin-Sasuke era.
 "Shin Sedai" or New Stars became famous since Sasuke 17, after Shunsuke Nagasaki made it to the Final Stage.
 There was a brief hiatus before the term was re-popularized in Sasuke 22 when Yuuji and Kanno made it to the Third Stage.
 Membership in the Shin Sedai has been more fluid than the All-Stars, with Shunsuke Nagasaki, Yuuji Urushihara, Hitoshi Kanno, Koji Hashimoto, Jun Sato, Ryo Matachi, Kazuma Asa, Yusuke Morimoto, Tomohiro Kawaguchi, Shinya Kishimoto, Masashi Hioki and Yusuke Suzuki all having been considered members at certain points.

-Morimoto Sedai
+Morimoto Stars

-The Morimoto Sedai is an informal term for the group of competitors who emerged post- Yusuke Morimoto's first kanzenseiha and are now some of the most consistently strong competitors.
+The Morimoto Stars (Morimoto Sedai) is an informal term for the group of competitors who emerged post-Yusuke Morimoto's first kanzenseiha and are now some of the most consistently strong competitors.
 The members are usually considered to be Yusuke Morimoto, Tatsuya Tada, Keitaro Yamamoto, Jun Sato and Naoyuki Araki.